trampgeek/moodle-qtype_coderunner/README.md

 field, which is the value displayed in the 'Got' column of the results table.
-The other columns of the results table (testcode, stdin, expected) can also be defined by the custom grader and will be used instead of the values from the testcase.
+The other columns of the results table (testcode, stdin, expected) can also be defined by the custom grader and will be used instead of the values from the test case.
 As an example, if the output of the program is the string

     {"fraction":0.5, "got": "Half the answers were right!"}